codex-storage/codex-docs/ko/codex/privacy-policy.md

 * Ask us for a copy of your personal data, which may also be transferred to another data controller at your request;

-* Withdraw your consent to process your personal data (only if consent was asked for a processing activity), which only affects processing activities that are based on your consent and doesn’t affect the validity of such processing activities before you have withdrawn your consent;
+* Withdraw your consent to process your personal data (only if consent was asked for a processing activity), which only affects processing activities that are based on your consent and doesn't affect the validity of such processing activities before you have withdrawn your consent;

 * Object to the processing of your personal data; and